caio-a18/pawmodorotimer/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: npm start to start the application and node C:\yourdirectory\hungry-cat\public\server.js to start the server to see the login page.

 ### `npm start`